mingislight/mingislight.github.io/_posts/2025-08-16-always-on-cloud-healthcare.md

 2. Imaging opens quickly because PACS stays online.
 3. Providers sign in, chart, and place orders without surprise outages.
 4. Files follow staff across devices with OneDrive, so documents are easy to find and share.
-5. Self service cuts waits because password resets, access requests, and two step sign in updates happen without a call.
+5. Self-service cuts waits because password resets, access requests, and two step sign in updates happen without a call.
 6. Staff find all their apps in one place and open the right tool fast.
 7. Accounts stay safer because users update security contacts and watch sign in activity to report anything odd.